skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 > When I did these meetings between the Queen and some of the
 > characters, I asked everyone else to leave the room.
 (I think they
-> were in the living room playing Mario Kart) This means it was just
+> were in the living room playing Mario Kart.)
+This means it was just
 > me, the players (in this case just Joe) and Heather.
 This changes
 > the feel of interactions a lot.
 >
 > The interesting thing here is that Thordek the dwarf would betray
-> the trust of his brethren to an oppressive Elven Queen.
+> the trust of his brethren to an oppressive elven queen.
 >
-> Some DM's might protest when players do stuff like this, but I have
+> Some dungeon masters might protest when players do stuff like this,
-> no problem with it as long as the player feels they are being
+> but I have no problem with it as long as the player feels they are
-> internally consistent.
-Joe thought about this answer for a while,
+> being internally consistent.
+Joe thought about this answer for a
-> and chose it carefully.
+> while, and chose it carefully.
+Now he has to wonder what the
->
-> Now he has to wonder what the consequences (if any) will be...
+> consequences (if any) will be...

 She replies, "I will remember the words you have spoken to me today.
 Leave me."